-“The pandemic has certainly impacted everyone, but the hospitality industry in particular has been hit hard,” says co-founder David Dupee.
+“The pandemic has certainly impacted everyone, but the hospitality industry in particular has been hit hard,” said Dupee.
 “We feel incredibly grateful to still be standing and will do everything within our power to create and preserve service industry jobs.”

 For more information, visit goodcitybrewing.com.

 Born in Brooklyn, N.Y., where he lived until he was 17, Bobby received his BA-Mass Communications from UWM in 1989 and has lived in Walker's Point, Bay View, Enderis Park, South Milwaukee and on the East Side.

 He has published three non-fiction books in Italy – including one about an event in Milwaukee history, which was published in the U.S. in autumn 2010.
 Four more books, all about Milwaukee, have been published by The History Press.

 With his most recent band, The Yell Leaders, Bobby released four LPs and had a songs featured in episodes of TV's "Party of Five" and "Dawson's Creek," and films in Japan, South America and the U.S. The Yell Leaders were named the best unsigned band in their region by VH-1 as part of its Rock Across America 1998 Tour.
 Most recently, the band contributed tracks to a UK vinyl/CD tribute to the Redskins and collaborated on a track with Italian novelist Enrico Remmert.